asiaellis5/airport-javascript/README.md

 ## Overview

 Simple JavaScript app that is run in the console to emulate an airport.
+Test driven in ES6 with the Jasmine testing suite.
+A user can land and take off a plane from an airport and it will throw an error if the weather is stormy, there are no planes available or if the airport is full.

 ## User Stories